 When you enter text in this filter, the PCE UI allows you to specify whether that text is a process name or a service.
-Once you make your selection, the UI reflects the option you chose; for example: Process Name: dfsfjklsfx is/is not filter options
+Once you make your selection, the UI reflects the option you chose.

+is/is not filter options